 - (a) All new kitchen cabinets and new bathroom cabinets must have solid wood face-frames, solid wood doors and solid wood drawer fronts.
 Cabinet box construction may be particle board with melamine surface finish.
-Exposed end panels must be surfaced with plastic laminate of wood veneer.
-Exposed end panels in supportive housing units and areas must be plywood or solid wood for durability. - (b) Drawer-box construction must have dovetail or other Minnesota Housing approved reinforced joint construction. - (c) All millwork must meet the Kitchen Cabinet Manufacturers Association (KCMA) ANSI/KCMA A161.1 standards.
+Exposed end panels must be surfaced with a laminate veneer, veneer plywood, or solid wood.
+For increased durability, exposed end panels in supportive housing units/ projects must be either plywood or solid wood. - (b) Drawer-box construction must have dovetail or other Minnesota Housing approved reinforced joint construction. - (c) All millwork must meet the Kitchen Cabinet Manufacturers Association (KCMA) ANSI/KCMA A161.1 standards.
 KCMA Certification is suggested, but not required.